-- I. Emergency medication is readily available to children who require it at all times during the school day or at off-site activities.
-If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available and not held personally by members of staff. - II.
-Most children at school will carry at all times and are reminded of their emergency medication.
-Children keep their own emergency medication securely. - III.
-Where the child's healthcare professional advises that they are not yet able or old enough to self-manage and carry their own emergency medication, they know exactly where to access their emergency medication and which member of staff they see.
+- Emergency medication is readily available to children who require it at all times during the school day or at off-site activities.
+If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available from the school office and not held personally by members of staff. - Where the child's healthcare professional advises that they are not yet able or old enough to self-manage and carry their own emergency medication, they know exactly which members of staff are able to support them in safely accessing their emergency medication.